How to Become Licensed as a Resident Agency

 Background checks are conducted on all individuals listed on the application including DRLPs, owners, partners, officers and directors.
 DIFS will contact the business entity to obtain the date of birth for all persons listed on the application unless a list is submitted via email to DIFS-Licensing@michigan.gov or via fax to 517-284-8836.

 Submit the following:

 - File an Electronic Resident Licensing (ERL) application, through the National Insurance Producer Registry (NIPR) website.
 The application/license fee is $10.00 plus a $5.00 transaction fee.
 An application is valid for 180 days from entry into our database.
 For questions relating to electronic application submission, contact NIPR Customer Service at 855-674-6477.

-- Applicants structured as a sole proprietorship or co-partnership are required to upload their county clerk filing to the NIPR Attachments Warehouse.
+- Applicants structured as a co-partnership are required to upload their county clerk filing to the NIPR Attachments Warehouse.
 DIFS will confirm organizational filings for a corporation or an LLC with the Corporations Division.

 - Any "yes" answer to a background question will need to have supporting documentation uploaded to the NIPR Attachments Warehouse.